Clinical decision support system: Combining with electronic health records

-A service oriented architecture has been proposed as a technical means to address some of these barriers.

 Status in Australia

 As of July 2015, the planned transition to EHRs in Australia is facing difficulties.
 Most healthcare facilities are still running completely paper-based systems; some are in a transition phase of scanned EHRs or moving towards such a transition phase.

 Victoria has attempted to implement EHR across the state with its HealthSMART program, but it has cancelled the project due to unexpectedly high costs.

 South Australia (SA) however is slightly more successful than Victoria in the implementation of an EHR.
 This may be because all public healthcare organisations in SA are centrally run.

-(However, on the other hand, the UK's National Health Service is also centrally administered, and its National Programme for IT in the 2000s, which included EHRs in its remit, was an expensive disaster.)

 SA is in the process of implementing "Enterprise patient administration system (EPAS)".
 This system is the foundation for all public hospitals and health care sites for an EHR within SA, and it was expected that by the end of 2014, all facilities in SA will be connected to it.
 This would allow for successful integration of CDSS into SA and increase the benefits of the EHR.

 By July 2015 it was reported that only 3 out of 75 health care facilities implemented EPAS.